bewantbe/cerevi/thought/roadmap.md

   - done
 * imaris_handler.py: class ImarisHandler, change the programing style to RAAI.
 Also change related calling code.
   - done
+* enable backend py scripts hot-reload in development.
+  - done

 ## TODO

 * make docker read and writes data for mounted path use a predefined UID and GID.

-* enable backend py scripts hot-reload in development.

 * add speed benchmark script that test throughtput of image tile API, may include serial mode and parallel mode.